Principle & statement of intent

 In the nursery we follow the Early Years Organisation guidance on the nature of an appropriate curriculum for pre-school children and the PPA Guide to the Curriculum, 1991 which states that “The essential basis for all future learning is established through children’s early play and learning and through the attitudes to learning which are acquired during the pre-school years.”
 Most importantly therefore, during their time at Bumbles, we hope that children will be learning that learning is fun.

-In planning the curriculum, staff will be looking at the following key areas of development.
+In planning the curriculum, staff will provide children with experiences and support which will help them to explore the key areas of development.
+These are:

 Personal, Social and Emotional Development